BrittanyPete/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+  It allows easy sharing of the data across an entire component hierarchy, so that you don't have to pass everything down as props.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Store: The store contains all of the state data within an application.
+In redux, store is known as the single source of truth because all of the data for the application is stored in only one single object.
+  Reducers: Reducers are the the only place we can update state in redux.
+  Actions: Actions tell the reducers how to update the state, and sometimes what to update that state with.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+  Redux-thunk allows us to execute multiple dispatches within action creators functions.
+We can have asynchronous dispatches using thunk.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  At this point, I'm still not sure which is my favorite.
+I want to get better with the ones that we have learned so far.
+Something that was difficult for me to understand was prop drilling, and it got confusing fast!
+Trying to make sure I was passing down everything that I needed to through the right files.
+This made me like learning Redux.
+The ability to use connect was huge!
+I struggled hard with this sprint, and know that getting more practice will only help me understand it better!